Monmouthshire Railway and Canal Company: A main line plateway

 The project was hugely successful, and there was immediate demand for connecting other mineral sites, in particular at Tredegar and in the Sirhowy Valley.
 Extension of the canal was a possibility, although difficulties had already been experienced with shortage of water, and with ice blockage of the canal in winter.
 The engineer Benjamin Outram was called in to advise.
 He proposed a new line of plateway from Tredegar to Risca Church, joining the existing canal there.
 This time the line would have "all convenient turnouts" (passing loops) and "if required to construct double rail".

 In addition Outram recommended further reservoir capacity for the canal, and conversion of all the existing tramroad connections to plateways, in which the rails are L-shaped plates, the vertical flange providing the guidance to unflanged wheels; the gauge was to be 4 ft 2in.
-The Canal Company accepted his recommendations, and this was formalised on 18 December 1800.
+The canal company accepted his recommendations, and this was formalised on 18 December 1800.

-The work was authorised by Act of Parliament of 26 June 1802, although by that time a modification had been decided upon.
+The work was authorised by act of Parliament, the Monmouthshire Canal Navigation Act 1802 (42 Geo.
+3. c. cxv), of 26 June 1802, although by that time a modification had been decided upon.
 Instead of the Monmouthshire Canal Navigation Company building the whole of the new plateway, it would concentrate on conversion of the existing lines, and improving the canal.
 The Sirhowy Tramroad Company would be formed to build the majority of the new line from Tredegar as far as a location nine miles from Newport, later named Nine Mile Point.
-The Canal Company was to build its own tramway from there to a terminus at Llanarth Street in Newport, at the canal basin.
+The canal company was to build its own tramway from there to a terminus at Llanarth Street in Newport, at the canal basin.
 The line passed through the estate of Sir Charles Morgan, later Lord Tredegar, and he reserved tolls for himself on the mile of route through his land; this lucrative arrangement became known as "the Park Mile" or "the Golden Mile".
-The Monmouthshire company was by now authorised to raise a total capital of £275,330.
+The Monmouthshire Canal Navigation Company was by now authorised to raise a total capital of £275,330.

-The whole of the Monmouthshire Canal section was double track, and there was a large viaduct of 32 arches at Risca; the whole Monmouthshire Canal Company line cost £32,000.
-The wagons were conveyed in trains of 15 or so drawn by 5 or 6 horses.
+The whole of the Monmouthshire Canal section was double track, and there was a large viaduct of 32 arches at Risca; the whole Monmouthshire Canal Navigation Company line cost £32,000.
+The wagons were conveyed in trains of 15 or so drawn by five or six horses.

-The Amendment Act of 1802 allowed the Canal Navigation Company to make additional wharves on the banks of the River Usk to enable cargoes to be transferred to ships for export.
+The Monmouthshire Canal Navigation Act 1802 allowed the Monmouthshire Canal Navigation Company to make additional wharves on the banks of the River Usk to enable cargoes to be transferred to ships for export.
 The canal was to be extended a mile and a quarter down the river from Llanarth Street, the original termination, to Pillgwenlly; the cost was said to be £100,000.
 Work was begun in 1806.